Dan Poynter: Career

 He began his career managing a parachute company in Oakland, California.
-From there, he moved east where he became a parachute design specialist.
-An active skydiver, he began writing about parachute design and use.
-His column in Parachutist Magazine led him to writing books on parachutes and skydiving.
+From there, he moved to the east where he became a parachute design specialist and an active skydiver, at which point he began writing about parachute design and use.
+His column in Parachutist Magazine led him to write books on parachutes and skydiving.
 Dan became active in the politics of the sport when elected to the board of the Parachute Club of America, later the U.S. Parachute Association.

 In 1973, he became interested in the new sport of hang gliding.
 Unable to find a book on the new sport, he researched, drew from his experience as a pilot and skydiver, and wrote the first book on the subject.
 He was elected to the board of the U.S. Hang Gliding Association, later the U.S. Hang Gliding & Paragliding Association (USHPA).
 Later, he served as president of the Commission Internationale du Vol Libre (hang gliding) of the Fédération Aéronautique Internationale in Paris.

 In 1979, drawing on what he learned in book writing and publishing, he wrote The Self-Publishing Manual.
-Continuing to write and publish, he produced a circular book on Frisbee play that came with a frisbee, the first book on word processors, pioneered fax-on-demand, began selling information products from his website in 1996, wrote many more books on writing, publishing, and book promoting and began speaking on the subjects worldwide.
+Continuing to write and publish, he produced a circular book about Frisbee play that included a frisbee.
+The first book on word processors, pioneered fax-on-demand.
+He began selling information products from his website in 1996, wrote many more books on writing, publishing, and book promoting and began speaking on the subjects worldwide.

 He continued to edit and publish newsletters on book writing/publishing and professional speaking.
 He edited and published blogs on book writing/publishing and air travel.
-Poynter earned a Bachelor of Arts in Social Science from California State University, Chico and also attended San Francisco Law School.
+Poynter earned a Bachelor of Arts in Social Science from California State University, Chico, and also attended San Francisco Law School.

-Poynter was Editor of the Publishing Poynters newsletter on the book industry since 1986 and the Global Speakers Federation NewsBrief for international professional speakers since 2006.
+Poynter was Editor of the Publishing Poynter's newsletter on the book industry since 1986 and the Global Speakers Federation NewsBrief for international professional speakers since 2006.

 Poynter was an expert skydiver who had been active in the industry since 1962.
 He wrote more books on parachutes and skydiving than any other author.
 He served in elective office in various aviation associations including the United States Parachute Association (chairman of the board), The Parachute Industry Association (President), the U.S. Hang Gliding Association (director), and the Commission Internationale du Vol Libre (hang gliding) of the Fédération Aéronautique Internationale (president).

-He invented the Stylemaster parachute, the Fastbak parachute, revolving cones, Tri-vent modification for reserve canopies, and patented the Pop Top parachute.
+He invented the Style aster parachute, the Fastbak parachute, revolving cones, Tri-vent modification for reserve canopies, and patented the Pop Top parachute.